Liam-a-34/bootcamp-work/README.md

 * Semantic HTML elements.

-* universal, element, and class selectors in CSS.
+* Universal, element, and class selectors in CSS.

 * Three colors in the design.